Internet Encyclopedia of Science

 rhodium

-A moderately hard, silvery-white, metallic element belonging to the platinum group of transition elements.
-Rhodium was discovered by William Wollaston in London in 1803; its name comes from the Greek rhodon meaning "rose."
-It occurs associated with platinum and its chief source is a by-product of nickel smelting.
+Rhodium is a moderately hard, silvery-white, metallic element belonging to the platinum group of transition elements.
+It was discovered by William Wollaston in London in 1803; its name comes from the Greek rhodon meaning "rose."
+It is the rarest metal on Earth and occurs associated with platinum.
+Its chief source is a by-product of nickel smelting.

 atomic number 45